2-2-1 Pathway to Nursing From UWGB to Lakeshore and Back Again

 Second 2 Years

-Take LTC courses in Cleveland and earn your Nursing-Associate Degree.
+Take Lakeshore courses in Cleveland and earn your Nursing-Associate Degree.

 Participate as you wish in events and organizations such as the Lakeshore Chapter of the Student Nurses Association.

-Upon completing your LTC coursework, you will be prepared to take the RN-NCLEX exam.
+Upon completing your Lakeshore coursework, you will be prepared to take the RN-NCLEX exam.
 This is the same exam taken by students who earn a Bachelor of Science in Nursing.

 After passing the exam, you can begin working as an RN.